 For Brokers

-The standalone policy for generative AI liability, built for brokers to place.
+The standalone policy for generative AI liability, distributed through brokers only.

 Your clients are deploying generative AI.
 Their E&O and CGL forms exclude third-party harms caused by that AI (ISO endorsements CG 40 47, CG 40 48, and CG 35 08, from January 1, 2026).
 Testudo writes the standalone third-party liability policy that fills the gap.